 The valuation of the quality of assets and contingent liabilities at risk is the quality analysis of the most important components of assets at risk: issued interbank loans and correspondent accounts, the loan and securities portfolios, property and other assets at risk and contingent liabilities.
-High quality of a credit portfolio (low level of overdue and rescheduled loans, as well as low level of loans having low quality category) has a positive impact on the bank's rating.
+High quality of a credit portfolio (low level of overdue and rescheduled loans) has a positive impact on the bank's rating.
 High level of loan portfolio diversification by industries and high level of loans' collateralization are considered as positive factors.
 Quality evaluation of securities portfolio (is undertaken only if securities constitute more than 2% of assets as of latest quarter) is defined by the weighted sum of the following indicators: diversification of the securities portfolio (concentration on sectors), exposure to financial instruments' risks, and liquidity of the securities portfolio.
 Other assets at risk refer to precious metals, assets under management and others.
 The Agency assesses the extent impairment of property and other assets at risk in case the bank needs to divest these assets.